Edisonc566/Getting-and-Cleaning-Data-Project/CodeBook.md

    - Activity names:  WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Average time-domain body acceleration in the X, Y and Z directions:
+* timeDomainBodyAccelerometerMeanX

-timeDomainBodyAccelerometerMeanX
+* timeDomainBodyAccelerometerMeanY
-timeDomainBodyAccelerometerMeanY
+* timeDomainBodyAccelerometerMeanZ

-timeDomainBodyAccelerometerMeanZ
+   - Average time-domain body acceleration in the X, Y and Z directions

-Standard deviation of the time-domain body acceleration in the X, Y and Z directions:
+* timeDomainBodyAccelerometerStandardDeviationX

-timeDomainBodyAccelerometerStandardDeviationX
+* timeDomainBodyAccelerometerStandardDeviationY
-timeDomainBodyAccelerometerStandardDeviationY
+* timeDomainBodyAccelerometerStandardDeviationZ

-timeDomainBodyAccelerometerStandardDeviationZ
+   - Standard deviation of the time-domain body acceleration in the X, Y and Z directions

-Average time-domain gravity acceleration in the X, Y and Z directions:
+* timeDomainGravityAccelerometerMeanX

-timeDomainGravityAccelerometerMeanX
+* timeDomainGravityAccelerometerMeanY
-timeDomainGravityAccelerometerMeanY
+* timeDomainGravityAccelerometerMeanZ
-timeDomainGravityAccelerometerMeanZ
+    - Average time-domain gravity acceleration in the X, Y and Z directions:

 Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions:

 timeDomainGravityAccelerometerStandardDeviationX